MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### Messaging endpoint and provisioning

-You need to choose the application layer use for your app; however, the Bot Framework has templates and samples for ASP.NET (C#), restify (JavaScript), and aiohttp (Python).
-The documentation is written assuming you use one of these platforms, but the SDK does not require it of you.

 Typically, your application will need a REST endpoint at which to receive messages.
 It will also need to provision resources for your bot in accordance with the platform you decide to use.

 Follow one of the quickstarts ([C#](../dotnet/bot-builder-dotnet-sdk-quickstart.md), [JavaScript](../javascript/bot-builder-javascript-quickstart.md), [Python](../python/bot-builder-python-quickstart.md)) to create and test a simple echo bot.